 Students from different cohorts may be required to be together to receive beneficial social supports, programs or services (e.g. meal programs, after school clubs, etc.).
-Within these supports or services, it is expected that cohorts are maintained and physical distancing is practiced as much as is practical to do so while still ensuring the support, program or service continues.
-This does not apply to extracurricular activities where physical distancing between cohorts should consistently be practiced.
+Within these supports or services, it is expected that cohorts are maintained and physical distancing is practiced between cohorts, as much as is practical to do so while still ensuring the support, program or service continues.